Making The Links: Fostering Social Connection Through the Built Environment

-When you’re out in your neighbourhood, do you feel a sense of belonging or connection?
+When you’re out in your neighborhood, do you feel a sense of belonging or connection?
 Where do you meet others and gather?
 Are there nearby places for you to visit, either through walking or rolling?
 How do you move around?

 The built environment that we use and navigate can impact our sense of social connection.
 The COVID-19 pandemic reinforced just how vital social connections are for healthy and thriving communities.
 When we were told to stay home and remain in place, we lived, worked, got exercise, did groceries all mostly within our neighbourhoods.
 Even prior to the pandemic, people often spend most time within their neighbourhood.